panbATWIT/Most-popular-anime/README.md

 C. Analysis Techniques
 employed a combination of descriptive statistics, data visualization, and machine learning algorithms to analyze and rank anime series.
 The methodologies used include [mention specific techniques, e.g., clustering, regression].

+1. Data Cleaning:

+The dataset underwent a comprehensive cleaning process to ensure data integrity, including handling missing values, standardizing data formats, and addressing outliers.

+2. Feature Selection:

+Key features, such as user ratings, genre, and episode count, were selected based on their relevance to anime popularity.

+3. Exploratory Data Analysis (EDA):
+4.
+Descriptive statistics and visualizations (histograms, scatter plots) were employed to gain insights into the distribution of user ratings, episode counts, and other relevant features.

+4.Clustering Analysis:

+Purpose: Identify underlying patterns or groups within the dataset that might not be apparent through simple visualizations.

+Algorithm: KMeans Clustering

+Description: KMeans is an unsupervised machine learning algorithm that partitions a dataset into a specified number of clusters (k) based on similarities among data points.

+Steps:

+Standardization: Numerical features (e.g., user ratings, episode counts) were standardized to have a mean of 0 and a standard deviation of 1 to ensure equal importance.

+Determination of Clusters (k): The appropriate number of clusters (k) was determined through techniques like the Elbow Method or Silhouette Score.

+Application of KMeans: The KMeans algorithm was applied to the standardized features, grouping anime series into clusters based on similarity.

+Visualization: The clusters were visualized using scatter plots, highlighting distinct groupings within the dataset.

 Tools:

 1.Python